Topological quantum field theory for dormant opers: Introduction

 We use the word {\it stack} to mean algebraic stack in the sense of the appendix in ~\cite{Vis1}.
 Let $\mfX$ be a Deligne-Mumford stack.
 By a sheaf on $\mfX$, we mean, unless otherwise stated, a sheaf on the {\it small \'{e}tale site} of $\mfX$.
 In particular, one obtains the {\it structure sheaf} $\mcO_\mfX$ of $\mfX$.
-Under the assumption that $\mfX$ is of finite type over $k$, we denote by $| \mfX |$ the coarse moduli space of $\mfX$, which has a natural projection $coa_\mfX : \mfX \migi | \mfX |$.
-Each morphism $f: \mfX \migi \mfY$ of Deligne-Mumford stacks of finite type over $k$ induces naturally a morphism $| f | : | \mcX | \migi | \mcY |$ between their respective coarse moduli spaces.
-If, moreover, both $\mfX$ and $\mfY$ are integral and $f$ is separated and dominant, then the {\it degree} $\mr{deg}(\mfX/ \mfY)$ of $\mfX$ over $\mfY$ are defined (cf. ~\cite{Vis1}, (1.15), Definition).
-(The value $\mr{deg}(\mfX/ \mfY)$ may not be an integer in general unless $f$ is representable.)
+Under the assumption that $\mfX$ is of finite type over $k$, we denote by $| \mfX |$ the coarse moduli space of $\mfX$, which has a natural projection $\mr{coa}_\mfX : \mfX \migi | \mfX |$.

+Each morphism $f: \mfX \migi \mfY$ of Deligne-Mumford stacks of finite type over $k$ induces naturally a morphism $| f | : | \mfX | \migi | \mfY |$ between their respective coarse moduli spaces.
+If, moreover, both $\mfX$ and $\mfY$ are integral and $f$ is separated and dominant, then the {\it degree} $\mr{deg}(\mfX/ \mfY)$ of $\mfX$ over $\mfY$ are defined (cf. ~\cite[(1.15), Definition]{Vis1}).
+Notice that the value $\mr{deg}(\mfX/ \mfY)$ may not be an integer in general unless $f$ is representable.
 One may generalize naturally the notion of degree to the case where $\mfX$ is a disjoint union of finite number of integral stacks.
-For each $n \in \mbZ_{\geq 0}$, denote by $A_n (\mfX)_\mbQ$ (cf. ~\cite{Vis1}, (3.4), Definition) the rational Chow group of cycles of dimension $n$ on $\mfX$ modulo rational equivalence tensored with $\mbQ$.
+For each $n \in \mbZ_{\geq 0}$, denote by $A_n (\mfX)_\mbQ$ (cf. ~\cite[(3.4), Definition]{Vis1}) the rational Chow group of cycles of dimension $n$ on $\mfX$ modulo rational equivalence tensored with $\mbQ$.